aiplanethub/5-week_Data_Science_Bootcamp/week-0/148-Day 1: Data Structures – Lists and Tuples.md

 ### **len()**

-The Python len() function can be used to determine the number of items found in the list it accepts as an argument.
+The Python len() function can determine the number of items found in the list it accepts as an argument.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_9658bbc0e9684f66889abcb521d6f4c0.png)

 ### .sort()

 The .sort() Python list method will sort the contents of whatever list it is called on.
-Numerical lists will be sorted in ascending order, and lists of Strings will be sorted into alphabetical order.
-It modifies the original list, and has no return value.&#x20;
+Numerical lists will be sorted in ascending order, and lists of Strings will be sorted in alphabetical order.
+It modifies the original list and has no return value.&#x20;